Wireless and Invisible Dog Fence Costs

 Overview of Invisible Dog Fences

 An invisible dog fence keeps your yard open and uncluttered while preventing your pet from roaming loose where dangers lurk.
-Invisible fence cost is significantly less than the cost of other types of fencing too, and your options include a buried wired fence and wireless dog fence systems.
+Invisible fence cost is significantly less than the cost of other types of fencing too, and your options include a buried wired fence, and wireless dog fence systems that work based on a perimeter versus wire being buried in your yard.

 This page of Costimates provides an overview of your options for an electric fence for dogs.
 The cost range for each type of system, buried wire or wireless, and its accessories such as additional collars is included.
 Our goal is to make it easy to compare invisible dog fence cost as you decide which system is right for you and your pet.